Omnigraph

 • omnigraph-server

-Run against a local repo:
+Run against a local graph:

-omnigraph-server ./repo.omni --bind 0.0.0.0:8080
+omnigraph-server ./graph.omni --bind 0.0.0.0:8080

-Run against an object-store-backed repo:
+Run against an object-store-backed graph:

 OMNIGRAPH_SERVER_BEARER_TOKEN="change-me" \